Charlton Heston: 1956–1967: Film stardom

 Heston enjoyed acting on stage, believing it revivified him as an actor.
 He never returned to Broadway but acted in regional theatres.
 His most frequent stage roles included the title role in Macbeth, and Mark Antony in both Julius Caesar and Antony and Cleopatra.
 Heston considered himself to be a Shakespearean actor and collected significant works by and about William Shakespeare.

-He played Sir Thomas More in A Man for All Seasons in several regional productions in the 1970s and 1980s, eventually playing it in London's West End.
+He played Sir Thomas More in A Man for All Seasons in several regional productions in the 1960s, 1970s and 1980s, eventually playing it in London's West End.
 The play was a success and the West End production was taken to Aberdeen, Scotland, for a week, where it was staged at His Majesty's Theatre.
 Samuel Bronston pursued Heston to play the title role in an epic shot in Spain, El Cid (1961), which was a big success.
 He was in a war film for Paramount, The Pigeon That Took Rome (1962), and a melodrama shot in Hawaii, Diamond Head (1963).
 Bronston wanted him for another epic and the result was 55 Days at Peking (1963), which was a box office disappointment.

 Heston focused on epics: he was John the Baptist in The Greatest Story Ever Told (1965); Michelangelo in The Agony and the Ecstasy (1965) opposite Rex Harrison; the title role in Major Dundee (1965), directed by Sam Peckinpah.
 The War Lord (1965), directed by Franklin J. Schaffner, was on a smaller scale and critically acclaimed, though commercially it fared poorly.
 In Khartoum (1966) Heston played General Charles Gordon.
 From 1965 until 1971, Heston served as president of the Screen Actors Guild.
-The Guild had been created in 1933 for the benefit of actors, who had different interests from the producers and directors who controlled the Academy of Motion Pictures Arts and Sciences.
+The Guild had been created in 1933 for the benefit of actors, who had different interests from the producers and directors who controlled the Academy of Motion Picture Arts and Sciences.
 He was more conservative than most actors and publicly clashed with outspoken liberal actors such as Ed Asner.
 Counterpoint (1968) was a war film that was not particularly successful at the box office.
 Neither was the Western Will Penny (1968), directed by Tom Gries; however, Heston received excellent reviews and it was one of his favorite films.

-Planet of the Apes
+1968–1976: Established star

 Heston had not been in a big hit for a number of years but in 1968 he starred in Planet of the Apes, directed by Schaffner, which was hugely popular.
 Less so was a football drama, Number One (1969) directed by Gries.
 Heston had a smaller supporting role in Beneath the Planet of the Apes (1970), which was popular.
 However, The Hawaiians (1970), directed by Gries, was not.
 In 1970, he portrayed Mark Antony again in another film version of Shakespeare's Julius Caesar.
 His co-stars included Jason Robards as Brutus, Richard Chamberlain as Octavius, Robert Vaughn as Casca, and English actors Richard Johnson as Cassius, John Gielgud as Caesar, and Diana Rigg as Portia.